-An essential guide for cooking Japanese food at home.
-Learn the basics of how to build your pantry, substitutions, meal planning, cooking tools, how to balance flavors, and more!
+This is your essential guide for cooking Japanese food at home.
+Learn the basics of building your pantry, substitutions, meal planning, cooking tools, how to balance flavors, and more!

-Whether you’ve just recently discovered Japanese cooking or been rustling up delicious meals for a while, our goal at Just One Cookbook is to help you build your confidence in the kitchen, and ultimately become a better cook.
+Whether you’ve recently discovered Japanese cooking or have been rustling up delicious meals for a while, our goal at Just One Cookbook is to help you build confidence in the kitchen and ultimately become a better cook.

-First and foremost, it is important to understand the concept of Japanese home cooking.
-There’s a lot more to Japanese food than sushi, ramen, tempura, and teriyaki.
-There are times when we serve a full spread of dinner consisting of rice, soup, grilled fish, vegetable sides, and pickles.
-But there are also nights when we count on 5-ingredients rice bowls, fried rice using leftovers, simple pasta, freezer curry, and quick comfort foods made entirely from pantry items.
+First and foremost, it’s important to understand the concept of Japanese home cooking.
+There’s much more to Japanese food than sushi, ramen, tempura, and teriyaki.
+Sometimes we serve a full spread for dinner, including rice, soup, grilled fish, vegetable sides, and pickles.
+Other times, we rely on 5-ingredients rice bowls, fried rice using leftovers, simple pasta, freezer curry, and quick comfort foods made entirely from pantry items.

-In my own experience, cooking Japanese food anchors on an all-embracing approach that focuses on variety, seasonality, balance, and attention to detail.
-We take food seriously because it is one of the biggest enjoyment in life!
-So I’d encourage you to keep these principles in mind.
+In my experience, cooking Japanese food centers on an all-embracing approach that emphasizes variety, seasonality, balance, and attention to detail.
+We take food seriously because it’s one of life’s greatest enjoyments!
+So, I encourage you to keep these principles in mind.

-By all means, this is not a comprehensive cooking lesson but more of a quick guide.
-We also included a lot of useful resources with links.
-I sincerely hope that these tips will arm you with the elemental knowledge and give you a good start in Japanese cooking.
+This isn’t a comprehensive cooking lesson but rather a quick guide.
+We’ve also included many useful resources with links.
+I sincerely hope these tips will equip you with fundamental knowledge and give you a good start in Japanese cooking.

 Cook bravely, eat heartedly, and share generously!